jewettaij/superpose3d/README.md

 This version has been augmented slightly to support scale transformations.
 (I.E. multiplication by scalars.
 This can be useful for the registration of two different annotated volumetric 3-D images of the same object taken at different magnifications.)

 Note that if you enable scale transformations (i.e. if *allow_rescale=True*), you should be wary if the function returns a negative **c** value.
 Negative **c** values correspond to inversions (reflections).
 For this reason, if you are using this function to compare the conformations of molecules, you should probably set *allow_rescale=False*.
-This will prevent matching a molecule with its stereoisomer.
+This will prevent matching a molecule with its stereoenantiomer.

 ## Installation using pip